 Once a graduate has passed both examinations, the AZ Board of Nursing will place that graduates name on the Certified Nursing Assistant registry.
 In addition, the student may apply with the AZ State Board of Nursing for licensure as a Licensed Nursing Assistant.
-This will include the Direct Care Worker (DCW) exam from the Arizona additional fees, background check and a fingerprint clearance card.
+This will include additional fees, background check and a fingerprint clearance card.
 If there is a problem with student qualifications, the student is required to contact the Arizona State Board of Nursing.
 Regional Center for Border Health, Inc. College of Health Careers is not responsible if the Arizona Board of Nursing refuses permission to test for licensure.